tgruetzm/Snacks/README.md

 -Snacks per meal now increased to 1(was .5).
 I felt snack consumption was a bit low previously.
 This essentially doubles the rate of consumption, but now snacks can be created from Ore, so it should still allow long duration missions.

+-Snacks are now massless!
+It's either that or I'd have to increase the density significantly to balance out the Ore->Snack conversion.

 v0.3.1 Alpha Features:
 ----------------------------
 -Fixed the bug where the supply window would show incorrect data after loading a new save file.